 Inclusion takes into account the needs of all pupils to ensure they have full access to learning.
-These needs may include children with a physical disability, children with a medical condition, children with learning difficulties, children who are very able, children who have English as their second language, children who have issues with their behaviour or children with social and emotional needs.
+These needs may include children with a physical disability, children with a medical condition, children with learning difficulties, children who are very able, children who have English as an additional language, children who have issues with their behaviour or children with socia, emotional or mental health needs.

 Special Educational Needs (SEN) Click here for SEND Offer Form